2018-2021 City Sidewalk Programs

 - Trinity Lutheran School- 1003 S. Maple Street

-In July of 2018, the City received notification from the Michigan Department of Transportation that the multi-school $2M Safe Routes to School (SRTS) infrastructure grant received conditional commitment for 4.9 miles of linear trail/sidewalk expansion, bike lanes, traffic calming, crosswalk improvements and signage upgrades.
+In July of 2018, the City received notification from the Michigan Department of Transportation that the multi-school Safe Routes to School (SRTS) infrastructure grant was received for over $2M with a conditional commitment for 4.9 miles of linear trail/sidewalk expansion, bike lanes, traffic calming, crosswalk improvements and signage upgrades.
 The City hired Landtech in early 2019 to conduct topographic surveying and mapping.
 Once survey data is received, City Staff will begin design work to satisfy the conditions outlined in the Conditional Commitment which include historical, environmental and technical approvals.
-The proposed project schedule includes construction in summer of 2021 for all locations in the Safe Routes to School project scope.
+The proposed project schedule includes construction in spring and summer of 2021 for all locations in the Safe Routes to School project scope.

 Alex R. Yockey, P.E.